Owner | Labor | Postpartum | Postpartum Placenta Specialist

 Anne was drawn to birth work after studying Sociology and Gender Studies at the University of Kansas.
 She recognized that families are strongest when they have support from the beginning.
 After her initial start as a doula with the Academy of Certified Birth Educators in Olathe, Kansas, she continued her official training with ProDoula Certification Agency of Westchester, New York.
 Anne has also attended workshops including: Bradley Method childbirth education, Spinning Babies, Difficult Births, and ProDoula Postpartum & Placenta Specialist trainings.
 She has extensive experience supporting parents with breastfeeding.

 Anne believes the most important quality a doula can have is the ability to be present in the moment and set aside judgement.
 She loves to meet doulas who are open to supporting families of all types.

-Anne lives in Logan Square with her two cats.
+Anne lives in Avondale with her two cats and her partner.
 When she is not busy supporting clients, she enjoys cooking intricate meals, knitting, and talking about whiskey.